Praise for Odes to the Ordinary

 Emily Benson-Scott is a cut above.
 There is no treacle.
 There is no artificial cubism to impress some former creative writing teacher.
 She is precise.
 She is concise.
 She is perceptive.
 Her metaphors make complete sense.
 Her emotions are those an intelligent, sane woman can feel, given the realities of life.

 Most poets do not meet even 20 percent of these criteria.
-Emily Benson-Scott is good stuff.
+Odes to the Ordinary is good stuff."

 - Samuel Cohn, Professor of Sociology at Texas A & M University